Four nights in Barcelona; Skateboarding, street art and steps!

 So, our few hours of chilling turned into a mad dash of showering, downing gin (it was after 4pm so why not?), charging cameras and phones and getting dressed.

-The gothic quarter was one of my favourite areas of Barcelona on my last trip.
+The gothic quarter was one of my favourite areas in Barcelona on my last trip.
 Its narrow medieval streets and trendy restaurants and bars lured me in and I was excited to head back, albeit a fleeting visit.

 It was just as beautiful as I remembered it and Steffan was in photography heaven.
 When disaster struck.
 His memory card corrupted.
 Straight after taking a long exposure shot which was quite honestly, such a beautiful photograph.
 He was not happy, and I didn’t blame him.
 Trying to appease the situation in the only way I know possible I suggested alcohol and ushered him to a bar outside the Barcelona Cathedral and square.
 After ordering a few drinks, a smile spread across his face.
 Well, a small one.
 He had spotted a camera shop just a few minutes away and rushed off.